phone (250) 382-2721 -- fax (250) 382-2921

 Patrice assists executors with the process involved in preparing probate applications and assisting executors with matters related to the administration of estate.

 Sometimes individuals pass away without a will, meaning that an “intestacy” results.
 These situations can be quite complex, as a court order becomes necessary to allow a person to administer the intestate’s estate, who is then deemed the “personal representative” of the estate.
-Often, two court orders are required; one preliminary order to give a person the authority to obtain information about the intestate’s affairs, and then another to allow the personal representative to administer the estate or be issued “letters of administration”.

 Employment disputes often arise between employers and employees upon the breakdown of the employment contract.
 If there is no justifiable reason to terminate an employee, the employer must pay the employee severance pay in lieu of notice.
-What is “justifiable” is a legal principle, and what constitutes a legal termination depends on the facts of the case.
+What is “justifiable” is a legal principle, and what constitutes a legal termination depends on the facts of the case

 Other issues that may arise in an employment contract, either during the course of the employment relationship or upon its breakdown may include human rights elements, non-compete clauses, intellectual property ownership, defamation, etc.